distributhor/eastwood/README.md

 # Utility Functions

-Thou shalt not util, but this is the wild west.
-Do you feel lucky, Punk?
+The good, the bad and teh ugly.
+A few basic utilities for which that are probably better alternatives.

-A few utility functions that are similar to some other (better) ones out there.
-These just very specifically do what I want (emphasis on I) - no more, no less - without additional bloat.
-Therefore, they are not necessarily feature complete for your use cases, but are sufficient for mine.
+A few utility functions that are similar to some other ones out there.
+These just very specifically do what I want need - no more, no less - without additional bloat.
+Therefore, they are not necessarily feature complete for everyone's use cases.
 If you are still interested to take a look: https://distributhor.github.io/eastwood/